abdoolly/hydra-promoted/readme.md

 }
 ```

-as you can see above the handle function is the actual middleware
-the `name` property here is an optional property which will be used for using the middleware if it does not exist the class name will be used.

 ### Using middlewares

+**NOTE** don't forget to register your middleware using the middleware provider mentioned
+in the first section.

 middlewares are used like that